-I’m a social worker from Preston, in Melbourne’s northern suburbs and the mother of two young boys.
-I am involved in the Australian Greens, currently serving as Co-Convenor of the Australian Greens Victoria.
+I’m a social worker and mother of two from Preston, in Melbourne’s northern suburbs.
+I am involved in the Australian Greens, currently serving as inaugural Convenor of the Global Greens Women’s Network.

 I’m active in social justice and human rights advocacy, and in working for the environment.

-If you’d like to get in touch, please go here.
+If you’d like to find out more about my work please go here.

 If you’d like to find out more about my research on climate change.